-2.1 The concept of sustainability can encompass many elements, but in the context of this Study it focuses on the ability of residents within Lichfield District's rural settlements to access employment, retail, health and leisure/entertainment facilities (by public transport) and the extent to which certain key facilities, such as shops, schools, doctors etc. are present within the settlement themselves.
-This is based on the assumption that better access will minimise the need the travel, contribute to community life, and minimise social exclusion.
+2.1 The concept of sustainability can encompass many elements, but in the context of this study it focuses on the ability of residents within Lichfield District's rural settlements to access employment, retail, health and leisure/entertainment facilities (within walking distance or public transport) and the extent to which certain key facilities, such as shops, schools, doctors etc. are present within the settlement themselves.
+This is based on the assumption that better access will minimise the need to travel, contribute to community life, and minimise social exclusion.